 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-Use the Catalog to find print and electronic books and periodicals (journals, magazines, newspapers) owned by the Library, as well as other media.
+Use the Library Search to find print and electronic books and periodicals (journals, magazines, newspapers) owned by the Library, as well as other media.
 Use the drop-down menus to specify the type of search you want to conduct.
 When Vassar does not have the book you need or our copy is not available, search Connect NY.

 WorldCat is the world's largest network of library content and provides a search interface for the combined collections of college, university, public, and special libraries across the United States as well as some international holdings.